 Happy Raksha Bandhan!

-Raksha Bandhan is in three weeks from now!
+A few days to go for Raksha Bandhan!
 Start preparing for this event with Minar Jewellers.

 Raksha Bandhan is a festival that celebrates the special bond between brothers and sisters.
 It is a day when siblings pray for one another's well being and wish for their happiness and health.
 In many parts of India it is known as Rakhi Purnima, or simply Rakhi and its origins date back thousands of years.
 Although predominantly a Hindu festival, it is also observed by Jains and many Sikhs in many Indian communities across the world.